ActioPtyLtd/datapipes-pipescript/README.md

 ### DataSet Higher Order Functions

-Function f, generally specified as a lambda expression can be used as an input into the following higher order functions:
+Function f, generally specified as a lambda expression (x => f(x)) can be used as an input into the following higher order functions:

 Map with function f:
 ```javascript